randalburns/bee_launcher/h3ddarwin/README.md

   * machine\_img.qcow2: a virtual machine image that contains the source code (research do not distributed) in expected places.
 You should use _/projects/groups/vizproject/VMs/dkrh3dubu16.img_ unless you have customized an image.
   * run_directory: temporary directory used to run the cluster.
 This needs to be shared among all nodes in the cluster.
 It would be desirable to place this on memory or an SSD if/when shared fast storage is available.
   * --node <node1>: add one entry for each node.
 Machine name only, not FQDN.
+  * --verbose: produce verbose output
+  * --interactive: launch the cluster but don't start the code.
+You will have to log into the master and start manually.

 A typical launch process might look like:
 ````